 The Bluegrass State is famous for breeding horses, tobacco farms, fine bourbon and the Kentucky Derby.
-Kentucky covers 39,728 square miles, with a 2012 estimated population of 4,380,415 people – with 1,839,192 people living in rural Kentucky (USDA-ERS).
+Kentucky covers 39,728 square miles, with a 2014 estimated population of 4,413,457 people – with 1,838,536 people living in rural Kentucky (USDA-ERS).
 Frankfort is the state capital.
 The state’s largest cities are Louisville, Lexington, and Owensboro.
-According to the U.S. Census Bureau, 88.6% of the state’s population is white, 8.1% is Black/African-American, and 3.2% is of Hispanic/Latino origin (2012).
+According to the U.S. Census Bureau, 88.5% of the state’s population is white, 8.2% is Black/African-American, and 3.3% is of Hispanic/Latino origin (2013).

-There are 106 hospitals in Kentucky (Kaiser, 2011), 29 of which are identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 147 Rural Health Clinics in Kentucky (Kaiser, 2012) and 19 Federally Qualified Health Centers provide services at 92 sites in the state (Kaiser, 2011).
+There are 106 hospitals in Kentucky (Kaiser, 2013), 28 of which are identified as Critical Access Hospitals (Flex Team, 9/2015).
+There are 187 Rural Health Clinics in Kentucky (CMS, 2015) and 21 Federally Qualified Health Centers provide services at 134 sites in the state (NACHC, 2013).

 There are more organizations related to Kentucky in the organizations section.